noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 # solidity

 - strongly typed language used to develop smart contracts in the Ethereum platform
+- there is some overlap with the ethereum.md file, rely on this one more (as it comes straight from solidity docs vs udacity)
 - fkn udacity solidity course sucks, just read the docs vs their old azz videos
   - bookmark: https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#blockchain-basics